 So what to do with heavier tents, older packs, gear given from

 listicles gift guides in the past, what-have-you?

-Or donate it to a local youth group.
+Better yet, donate it to a local youth group instead.

 Your heavier, but still serviceable gear, will let the next generation of outdoors people have a love for the wild places.

 And you will gain less clutter in your life.

 - The gift of functioning and organized gear

 Once you purge your equipment, it is time to organize and take care of your current gear.

 The best way to make use of your time bank is to have minimal prep time.